scnr/book/src/interfaces/web/index.md

 The Pro interface allows you to easily run, manage and schedule scans and their results via an intuitive web interface.

-## DB configuration and setup

-Prior to using the Pro interface please make sure that a PostgreSQL server is available and that a DB connection can be successfully established.

-For more information please refer to the [Installation](../../installation.md) page.

 ## Boot-up

 To boot the Pro interface please issue: